 ROSCon 2020 is a chance for ROS developers of all levels, beginner to expert, to spend an extraordinary two days learning from and networking with the ROS community.
 Get tips and tricks from experts and meet and share ideas with fellow developers.

 ROSCon is a developers conference, in the model of PyCon and BoostCon.
-Following the success of the past six annual ROSCons, this year’s ROSCon will be held in New Orleans, Louisiana.
+Following the success of the past ROSCons, this year’s ninth annual ROSCon will be held in New Orleans, Louisiana.
 Similar to previous years, the two-day program will comprise technical talks and tutorials that will introduce you to new tools and libraries, as well as teach you more about the ones you already know.
 The bulk of the program will be 10-30 minute presentations (some may be longer or shorter).

 We aim for ROSCon to represent the entire ROS community, which is global and diverse.
 Whoever you are, whatever you do, and wherever you do it, if you’re interested in ROS, then we want you to join us at ROSCon.
 We encourage women, members of minority groups, and members of other under-represented groups to attend ROSCon.
 We expect all attendees to follow our code of conduct.